laurentperrinet/Perrinet20PredictiveProcessing/README.md

 midline).
 In general, SPEM may still follow the target, as it is occluded (behind the cardboard) yet with a lower gain [@Barnes91].
-As the target reappears from behind the occluder, schizophrenic agents engage more quickly to a SPEM response [@Avila06].
-In [@Adams12], we have modeled an agent which has the capability to smoothly follow a moving object.
+As the target reappears from behind the occluder, schizophrenic agents engage more quickly to a SPEM response [@Avila06]. [@Adams12] modeled an agent which has the capability to smoothly follow a moving object.
 This model allows in particular to understand most prototypical SPEM as a Bayes-optimal solution to minimize surprise in the perception / action loop implemented in the agent's dependency graph.

-Especially, by manipulating the a priori precision of internal beliefs at the different levels of the hierarchical model, one could reproduce different-classes of behaviors as evidenced by SPEM to classical psychophysical stimuli.
+Especially, by manipulating the a priori precision of internal beliefs at the different levels of the hierarchical model, one could reproduce different-classes of SPEM behaviors to classical psychophysical stimuli.
 For the half-cycle occluded pendulum, [@Adams12] found that manipulating the post-synaptic gain of predictive neurons reproduced these observed behaviors in schizophrenia and control populations.
 Such a difference in the balance of information flow could have for instance a genetic origin in the expression of this gain and vicariously in the behavior of this population.
 Importantly, such a method thus allows to perform quantitative predictions and such applications of computational neuroscience seem particularly relevant for a better understanding of the diversity of behaviors in the human population (see for instance [@Karvelis18autistic; @Kent19]).

 2.3 Introducing delays in AI: dynamics of predictive processing {#sec:introducing-delays-in-ai-dynamics-of-predictive-processing}
 ---------------------------------------------------------------

-![Figure 1: ***(A)*** This figure reports the response of predictive processing during the simulation of pursuit initiation, using a single rightward (positive) sweep of a visual target, while compensating for sensory motor delays.
-Here, we see horizontal excursions of oculomotor angle.
+![Figure 1: ***(A)*** This figure reports the response of predictive processing during the simulation of pursuit initiation, using a single sweep of a visual target, while compensating for sensory motor delays.
+Here, we see horizontal excursions of oculomotor angle (red line).
 One can see clearly the initial displacement of the target that is suppressed by action after a few hundred milliseconds.
-Additionally, we illustrate the effects of sensorimotor delays on pursuit initiation (red lines) in relation to compensated (optimal) active inference.
-Under pure sensory delays (blue line), one can see clearly the delay in sensory predictions, in relation to the true inputs.
-With pure motor delays (blue line) and with combined sensorimotor delays (black line) there is a failure of optimal control with oscillatory fluctuations in oculomotor trajectories, which may become unstable. ***(B)*** This figure reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle left of the vertical (broken black lines in the lower-right panel).
+Additionally, we illustrate the effects of assuming wrong sensorimotor delays on pursuit initiation.
+Under pure sensory delays ($\tau_s=0$, blue dotted line), one can see clearly the delay in sensory predictions, in relation to the true inputs.
+With pure motor delays (blue dashed line) and with combined sensorimotor delays (blue line) there is a failure of optimal control with oscillatory fluctuations in oculomotor trajectories, which may become unstable. ***(B)*** This figure reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle left of the vertical (broken black lines in the lower-right panel).
 We report the horizontal excursions of oculomotor angle.
-The generative model used here has been equipped with a second hierarchical level that contains hidden states, modeling latent periodic behavior of the (hidden) causes of target motion (states not shown here) With this addition, the improvement in pursuit accuracy apparent at the onset of the second cycle of motion is observed, similar to psychophysical experiments [@Barnes91].](PerrinetAdamsFriston14anticip.png){#fig:PerrinetAdamsFriston14}
+The generative model used here has been equipped with a second hierarchical level that contains hidden states, modeling latent periodic behavior of the (hidden) causes of target motion.
+With this addition, the improvement in pursuit accuracy apparent at the onset of the second cycle of motion is observed, similar to psychophysical experiments [@Barnes91].](PerrinetAdamsFriston14anticip.png){#fig:PerrinetAdamsFriston14}